mtrivs/Android-Messages-For-Web/README.md

+# *Depreciated* - Google has since released their own Chrome app that does everything this app does and more.
+Please update to the latest ChromeOS to receive the official Android Messages app.

 # Android Messages For Web
 Unofficial Chrome app created to make it easier for ChromeOS users to access android messages.
 This will open the https://messages.android.com page within a ChromeOS app window, instead of opening messages in a chrome tab.
 This shows a handy icon in the app drawer and also supports multi-tasking with an app window that can be resized to fit your workspace requirements!